CURVX/Git-Practice/README.md

 - `git merge <another_branch>` : make sure you are in the branch that is getting merged into.
 - `git merge --abort` : after starting a merge, you might want to stop the merge and return everything to its pre-merge state
-- `git merge <branch_name> --no-ff -m"<commit message>"` : merge with a commit as default behaviour in fast-forward only updates the branch pointer without creating a merge commit.
+- `git merge <branch_name> --no-ff -m "<commit message>"` : merge with a commit as default behaviour in fast-forward only updates the branch pointer without creating a merge commit.

 <hr>